julian-zatloukal/blinking-led-dummy-project/readme.md

 # Dummy project about a blinking LED.
+### Description
+A simple microcontroller-based board that blinks an LED every 500mS.
 * Toggles every 500mS.
 * Based on the ATmega328P microcontroller.
 * Coded in C, compiled in avr-gcc, and written using the Atmel Studio IDE.